 This is a moving shelter for the working homeless of Orange County.
 The residents of the shelter move about every two weeks to a hosting church, where they stay and receive meals and assistance in locating jobs.
 Other items needed are: soap, razors, deodorant, toothpaste, toothbrushes, bathroom tissue, shampoo, conditioner, combs, and brushes.
 Items can be placed underneath the offering table in the church.
 For more information, please see Ned Bradley.

 Saint Matthew Ecumenical Church is collecting food items that will be donated to WSWA to help with real problems of the working poor including poverty, low wages and lack of job benefits.

-Tuna and mayonnaise, pasta and sauce, peanut butter and jelly, rice and beans, soups, canned fruits and vegetables, beverages, cold and hot cereal.
+Greatest needs include peanut butter, jelly, rice, beans, tuna, mayonnaise, pasta and sauce, soups, canned fruits and vegetables, beverages, and hot and cold cereal.

 Western Service Workers Association (WSWA) is a free and voluntary, private, unincorporated membership association which operates on an all-volunteer basis and does not accept government funds.
 WSWA serves Orange County’s lowest paid workers; domestic workers, temporary and part-time workers, “workfare” workers, independent contractors, landscapers, and other low-paid service workers.